grafana/mimir/docs/sources/architecture/querier.md

 Additional flags for configuring the metadata cache begin with the prefix `-blocks-storage.bucket-store.metadata-cache.*`.
 By configuring the TTL to zero or a negative value, caching of given item type is disabled.

-_The same memcached backend cluster should be shared between store-gateways and queriers._
+> **Note:** The same memcached backend cluster should be shared between store-gateways and queriers.

 ## Querier configuration